Skip to content

 Exposure with or without sun protection

-Photoprotection often raises a concern: would using sunscreen completely prevent synthesis?
+Photoprotection often raises a concern: does using sunscreen completely prevent synthesis?
 The available data is more nuanced.
-A systematic review published in the British Journal of Dermatology concludes that there is little evidence of a significant decrease in vitamin D status when sunscreens are used under real-life conditions; conversely, a very rigorous daily use of high SPF can, in some contexts, further reduce synthesis.
+A systematic review published in the British Journal of Dermatology concludes that there is little evidence of a significant decrease in vitamin D status when sunscreens are used in real-life conditions; conversely, very rigorous daily use of high SPF can, in some contexts, further reduce synthesis.
 The WHO reminds us that small amounts of UV are useful for vitamin D, while overexposure leads to acute and chronic effects on the skin and eyes.

 What are the risks of vitamin D deficiency despite the sun?